beneath-hq/beneath/deployments/kube/README.md

     kubectl delete -f test/test-resources.yaml

+### Create production namespace
+​
+Create the production namespace like this:
+​
+    kubectl create namespace production

 ### Kubernetes secrets

 The Helm charts rely on the existance of the `beneath-secrets` secret in the `production` namespace.
 It's initialized like this: